edenne/Project-Ronsetta-Stone/README.md

 # Project Ronsetta Stone
 ### Goal
-The purpose of Project Ronsetta Stone is to automate the translation the obscure language microlanguage Hansenese.
+The purpose of Project Ronsetta Stone is to automate the translation the obscure microlanguage Hansenese.
 This process is better known as "Hanslation".

 ### Approach
 Through the use of natural language processing tools and custom language parsing algorithms, we will develop a .NET Hanslation library that can manage